Skip to main content

 Step flashing

-Individual pieces of sheet metal material used to flash walls, chimneys, dormers and such along the slope of a roof.
+Individual pieces of sheet metal material used to flash walls, chimneys, dormers and the like, along the slope of a roof.

 Trim